MIRC: History

 Mardam-Bey states that he decided to create mIRC because he felt the first IRC clients for Windows lacked some basic IRC features.
 He then continued developing it due to the challenge and the fact that people appreciated his work.
-The author states that its subsequent popularity allowed him to make a living out of mIRC. mIRC is shareware and requires payment for registration after the 30-day evaluation period.
+The author states that its subsequent popularity allowed him to make a living out of mIRC.
+He also jokingly states that the "m" in mIRC stands for "moo" or "MU" (meaning 'nothing' in Japanese and Korean).

 mIRC 5.91 is the final version to support 16-bit Windows; 6.35 is the last to support Windows 95, NT 4.0, 98, and ME.
 The current version supports Windows XP and later.

-The application makes an appearance in the 2006 music video for "Boten Anna" by Basshunter.
+The application makes an appearance in the 2006 music video for "Boten Anna" by Swedish singer Basshunter.

 Main features

 mIRC has a number of distinguishing features.
 One is its scripting language which is further developed with each version.
 The scripting language can be used to make minor changes to the program like custom commands (aliases), but can also used to completely alter the behavior and appearance of mIRC.
 Another claimed feature is mIRC's file sharing abilities, via the DCC protocol, featuring a built-in file server.

 Starting with mIRC 7.1, released on 30 July 2010, Unicode and IPv6 are supported.